What Happens When You Mix Oil and Water?

 When Oil and Water Collide in the Lab

 In a chemistry lab, the immiscibility principle is a tool, not a hurdle.
-By adding a surfactant like sodium dodecyl sulfate (SDS), students observe how the surfactant molecules arrange themselves, with hydrophobic tails in the oil and hydrophilic heads in the water.
 A classic demonstration involves the “oil‑in‑water” emulsion of a drop of vegetable oil in a beaker of water.
+Still, by adding a surfactant like sodium dodecyl sulfate (SDS), students observe how the surfactant molecules arrange themselves, with hydrophobic tails in the oil and hydrophilic heads in the water.
 The resulting micelles solubilize the oil, a process that underpins detergents, drug delivery systems, and even the creation of “nanodroplets” for targeted therapy.

 A common laboratory mistake is to add surfactant after the oil is already in the water.
-The surfactant may then form micelles around the oil droplets, but the droplets can still coalesce if the concentration is too low.
-In practice, the lesson?
+The lesson?
+This leads to the surfactant may then form micelles around the oil droplets, but the droplets can still coalesce if the concentration is too low.
 Timing and concentration are everything.

 Everyday Life: From Kitchen to Bathroom